IllinoisLegalAidOnline/ilao-documentation/docs/source/cms_custom_tokens.rst

 Custom Tokens
 =========================

+.. warning:: Custom tokens are being deprecated.
+Do not insert into new content; existing custom tokens should be removed and replaced when editing existing content.

 Custom tokens may be used in legal content when inserted manually in the format of [type:machine-name].

 Custom tokens are managed under the `Structure <https://www.illinoislegalaid.org/admin/structure/token-custom>`_ section of the website.